jtcdbob/jtcdbob.github.io/_posts/2016-7-25-Leetcode-Revisited.md

 ```

 ##### 350. Intersection of Two Arrays II
-Use a map to keep track of the number of each element in nums1 and iterate through nums2 to get the intersected occurance.
+Use a map to keep track of the number of occurance for each element in `nums1` and iterate through `nums2` to get the intersected occurance.

 ```cpp
 vector<int> intersect(vector<int>& nums1, vector<int>& nums2) {